pappasam/serdelicacy/README.md

 2. For missing properties / dictionary keys (for example, `Book.tags`), we can set a default value in our dataclass using standard Python and `serdelicacy` adds the default value to our structure
 3. For missing properties without default values, serdelicacy intelligently omits them when re-serializing the result.
 There is also an option to `serdelicacy.load` that allows you to convert missing values to `None` and keep the keys in the output.
 For all other desired default values, just use `dataclasses.field`; no need to re-invent the wheel!

 What about additional validation, you may ask?
 Again, just use dataclasses!
 Assume that, for some reason, no book can possibly be published before 1930, and that a book published before 1930 invalidates all data.
+No problem, you can do 1 of 2 things:

-No problem, just use the standard method `__post_init__` on the relevant dataclass!
+1. Just use the standard method `__post_init__` on the relevant dataclass!
+2. Use `dataclasses.field` and put a function in the dictionary's "validate" key.
+The provided function should either return `True` on positive validation / `False` on non-validation, or nothing at all and instead rely on the raising of exceptions to indicate whether validation passed for failed.

 ```python
 from dataclasses import dataclass, field